-So far, Tamara had a chance to perform in different international and national projects, festivals, master classes, competitions in Montenegro, Serbia, Slovenia, Austria, England, Germany, Italy, Spain and Mauritius.
+So far, Tamara had a chance to perform in different international and national concerts, festivals, master classes, competitions in Montenegro, Serbia, Croatia, Slovenia, Austria, England, Germany, Italy, Spain and Mauritius.
+She recently had also her American solo concert debut at Carnegie Hall (Weill Recital hall) in New York.

 In July 2017, she had her debut as Mimi in La Bohème at the Mediterranean Opera Studio Festival in Sicily, Italy under the baton of Leonardo Catalanotto.
 Significant performances in 2017 also include Opera Scenes Performances at the Royal College of Music, London (Britten Theatre) where she did the roles of Helena (Midsummer night’s dream, B. Britten), Countess (Le Nozze di Figaro, W.A.
 Mozart) and Anne (Merry Wives of Windsor, O. Nicolai).